Spot (franchise): Television

+In February 2024, it was announced a new animated series is currently in production from Guru Studio, which marks a revival.

 The Adventures of Spot: series 1 (1987)

 The first series of The Adventures of Spot, which was animated and produced by King Rollo Films, aired on the BBC between 9 April and 17 July 1987.
 It consisted of 13 episodes, each 5 minutes long.
 The episodes were narrated by Paul Nicholas (original version) and the music was composed by Duncan Lamont (original version).